daryllreillo/full-stack-demo/README.md

 This is the default runtime for current Next.js build.

 ### Authentication: Next-Auth
-I had a choice to use Auth0 or Next-Auth for authentication but choose the latter because it was the first framework that I discovered for authentication which claimed to be compatible with Next.js projects.
+I had a choice to use Auth0 or Next-Auth for authentication but choose the latter because it was the first auth framework that I discovered which claimed to be compatible with Next.js projects.

-I also used nodemailer for the email verification process.
+For the email verification process, I used nodemailer.

 ### Database: PostgreSQL
 Initially, MongoDB was used for the database but was migrated to PostgreSQL.
 I find it easier to use SQL than document-based database which is why I won't be using MongoDB in the future if possible.

-All content data (users and todos data) are persisted using PostgreSQL database.
+I used the plain useContext for data persistence from the PostgreSQL database to the context provider.

 ### API Handling: Next.js Route Handlers
 Route Handlers are the default back-end API handling for Next.js App Router.

 ### Back End Language: TypeScript + SQL
-As mentioned, vanilla JavaScript was used initially for this project then I migrated all JS code to TypeScript to learn the migration process.
+Vanilla JavaScript was used initially for this project then I migrated all JS code to TypeScript so I could understand the pains of JS to TS migration.
-MongoDB (no-SQL) was also used initially but I also migrated all the database code to PostgreSQL with the same reason as above.
+MongoDB was used initially for the database then I migrated all the DB code to PostgreSQL.